MaRDI4NFDI/formulasearch/README.md

 With IntelliJ Idea, download  and install env file plugin: https://plugins.jetbrains.com/plugin/7861-envfile/ rename template.env to local.env, change to local params and set it in application start in IntelliJ.

+## local development
+Create a directory in /opt/basex and grant correct access permissions for storing logs and prevent warnings.

 ## Note for Checkstyle
 In IntelliJ IDEA: Install Checkstyle IDEA Plugin, In checkstyle settings load the checkstyle.xml-file, set checkstyle version =~8.29 to ensure compatibility.